puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 ## Contributions

-For feature development + bug reporting
+For feature development + bug reporting:

-A Git Issue should exist or be created
+ - A Git Issue should exist or be created per feature or Bug
-PRs should be created from a Fork
+ - Repositary should be forked and any changes made by way of PR to the Main Branch
-PRS should aways reference a git issue
+ - PRS should aways reference a git issue